Dan6erbond/Banhacker/README.md

 client_id=CLIENT_ID
 ```

-Make sure that if you change `BH` to something else in the `discord.ini` file to change this line of code in the bot.:
+Make sure that if you change `BH` to something else in the `discord.ini` file to change this line of code in the bot:

 ```python
 bot.run(config["BH"]["token"])